intel/conversational-ai-chatbot/audio_ingestion/README.md

 # audio ingestion service

 This component is helpful during development and debugging.
 It supports reading wave files and publish them over 0MQ using `zmq_integration_component` of converational-ai-chatbot.
-It can be used to run the chatbot pipline remotelt when microphone is not available.
+It can be used to run the chatbot pipline remotely when microphone is not available.

 ## Usage